ZhenkaiShou/alembic/_posts/Large-Scale Study of Curiosity-Driven Learning/2018-12-07-Large-Scale Study of Curiosity-Driven Learning.md

 ```
 Each subprocess follows this loop: waiting for a command, executing that command, waiting for the next command ... until when it receives the "close" command.

+Now you can reset, step, and close all environments in parallel.
+For more details of those functions, please check [the code](https://github.com/ZhenkaiShou/project/blob/master/paper%20reproduction/Large%20Scale%20Curiosity-Driven%20Learning/parallel_environment.py).

 #### Rollout